 The consensus All-American, alongside head coach Andy Enfield, led the Trojans deep into NCAA March Madness.
 After defeating Kansas and Oregon, the USC Trojans fell to the Gonzaga Bulldogs, the eventual runner-up.

-Both Isaiah and Evan Mobley declared for the 2021 NBA Draft, though Isaiah later decided to remain at USC for one more season.
-CBSSports projects Evan to go to the Houston Rockets at No. 2, behind Cade Cunningham but ahead of G-Leaguer Jalen Green.
-ESPN had Evan going at No. 3, behind Cunningham and Green, and Isaiah at No. 86, deep into the fourth round.
+The Mobley brothers declared for the 2021 NBA Draft, though Isaiah later decided to remain at USC for one more season.
+CBSSports projected Evan to go to the Houston Rockets at number two, behind Cade Cunningham but ahead of G-Leaguer Jalen Green.
+ESPN had Evan going at number three, behind the Cunningham and Green, and Isaiah at 86, deep into the fourth round.